"HVAC - R22-Based - What Are Normal Pressures (Temperatures)?"

 The low pressure side carries R22 gas while the high pressure line carries R22 in a liquid state.

-R22 changes from a liquid to a gas in the evaporator coils.
+R22 changes from a liquid to a gas in the evaporator coils of the air handler.

 With compressor running and as reference, on a 90 degree F. day: